 Providers' local procedures must give Users the opportunity to respond or explain their activities.
 Such opportunity should be provided prior to taking any actions to restrict service, unless there is risk of harm to the system or of other serious consequences.

-In order to maximize consistency of responses throughout the campus, Providers should obtain a review of their local procedures from IST's IT Policy Services group.
+In order to maximize consistency of responses throughout the campus, Providers should obtain a review of their local procedures from Berkeley IT's IT Policy Services group.
 Other resource offices available for additional review are listed in the Appendix to these Guidelines.

 In addition to responses by Providers, the consequences of misuse may also include separate and independent sanctions under other applicable regulations (for example, those for sexual harassment or student conduct.)